-6. The Speaker shall rise to put a question but may state it sitting.
-The Speaker shall put a question in this form: "Those in favor (of the question), say 'Aye.'"; and after the affirmative voice is expressed, "Those opposed, say 'No.'".
+6. The Speaker shall put a question in this form: "Those in favor (of the question), say 'Aye.'"; and after the affirmative voice is expressed, "Those opposed, say 'No.'".
 After a vote by voice under this clause, the Speaker may use such voting procedures as may be invoked under rule XX.